 - Store near a heat source : heat accelerates aging.

-Barista tip: consume at the right speed
+Barista tip: consume at the right pace

 The role of roasting in preservation